 The success of our mortgage insurance business is highly dependent on our ability to attract and retain as customers the most significant mortgage lenders in the U.S., as determined by volume of their own originations as well as volume of insured business they may acquire from other lenders through their correspondent channels.
 We believe these mortgage lenders are critical to the achievement of our business goals because of their dominant market share.
 As a result of their size and market share, these entities originate a significant majority of low down payment mortgages in the U.S. and, therefore, influence the size of the MI market.
 We are currently doing business with a majority of these lenders.
 However, there is no assurance we will receive approvals from each of the remaining lenders to transact MI business with them.
 If we are unable to maintain our approved status with one or more of these mortgage lenders, our business, financial condition and operating results could be adversely impacted.
 Even if these lenders become our customers, we cannot be certain that any loss of business from one would be replaced from other new or existing lender customers.
 Such lenders may decide to write business only with certain mortgage insurers based on their views with respect to an insurer's pricing, underwriting guidelines, servicing and loss mitigation practices, financial strength or other factors.
-Our customers may choose to diversify the mortgage insurers with which they do business which could negatively affect our level of NIW and our market share.
+Our customers may choose to diversify the mortgage insurers with which they do business, which could negatively affect our level of NIW and our market share.
 In addition, our Master Policy does not, and by law cannot, require our customers to do business with us.
-In 2016, premiums earned from one significant customere, could have an adverse effect on the amount of new business we are able to write, and consequently, our financial condition and operating results.
+In 2016, premiums earned from one significant customer exceeded 10% of our consolidated revenues.
+The loss of business from significant customers, if not offset by additional business from other customers, could have an adverse effect on the amount of new business we are able to write, and consequently, our financial condition and operating results.